 The request should include full name, dates of attendance, student identification number, address of person, school or company where transcript is to be sent, return address, and signature.
 A transcript cannot be ordered by phone.
 Faxes will be accepted at the following fax number (574) 631-3865.
 There is no fee for transcripts.
-No student can be fully admitted to the graduate school until a final transcript has been submitted to the Admissions office of the University of Notre Dame Graduate School.

-5.7 Computer and Internet Responsibilities
+5.8 Computer and Internet Responsibilities